 Additions and alterations to the Children’s Theatre began in 1951.
 During the reconstruction work in 1949—1953, patients were temporarily housed in old wards 2 and 4.

 With the additions and alterations finally complete, the problem of overcrowding remained.
 This was compounded by the conversion in 1963 of the solarium into an area for Psychiatric out-patients and offices.
 This state of affairs would remain until the Psychiatric building opened in 1973.

-For a number of years Victoria Hospital was used for overflow paediatric patients, but in 1970, a portion of the first floor area of the Children’s Hospital was converted into an extra children’s ward—initially designated Ward 17 and later, Ward 20.
-Soon after, Victoria Hospital was demolished.
+From 1965, the upper floor of Victoria Hospital was used for paediatric patients who could not be accommodated in either ward 18 or 19.
+In 1970, a portion of the first floor area of the Children’s Hospital was converted into an extra children’s ward—initially designated Ward 20 and later Ward 17.

 A 1970 scene of the Children's Surgical ward with pupils and teacher doing school work for the day

 Prior to 1972, premature babies were housed in the Premature Room in the Maternity Annex.
 In that year, alterations resulted in the first NNU which remained in use until the Women’s Hospital opened in 1982.

 A major hospital rebuilding plan developed in the late 1960’s early 1970’s included provision for totally new wards for children and associated services.
 These were to occupy levels E & F in each of two ward blocks (2 & 4) facing Riddiford Street.
 However, a radical downsizing exercise followed with the consequence that blocks 2 & 4 were never built (nor were ward blocks 1 & 3 behind).

 Some strengthening and upgrading of the old children’s wards was undertaken in 1976.